-Celebrated – and ridiculed – for its unusual appearance: the building, which opened in 1979, seems somewhat outdated.
-The ICC was built in the high-tech architectural style that became popular in the seventies.
-Its steel and glass buildings are characterised by an aesthetic style that reveals the function of the building parts.
+The ICC was built in the high-tech architectural style that became popular in the 1970s.
+Its concrete, steel and glass buildings are characterised by an aesthetic style that reveals the function of the building parts.

 West Berlin, 1970: the Congress Hall in Tiergarten, the so-called pregnant oyster, finally became too small.
 It could only accommodate a maximum of 1,200 people, which meant West Berlin was no longer able to keep up as an international congress location.